filipecalasans/soc_picoblaze_based/README.txt

 This project also contains a basic firmware in assembly.

-This was my senior project presented in the University of São Paulo as requirement to obtain the BS in Computer Engineering.
+Senior project presented in the University of São Paulo as requirement to obtain the BS in Computer Engineering.